You must provide information for 3 references.

 4. Applicants must understand that no two GIAs will be doing the exact same tasks for their supervising faculty members.
 Applicants must be willing and available to engage in a variety of required duties including attending the supervising faculty member’s undergraduate classes, taking attendance, attending lectures, shredding documents, copying exams, tutoring students, grading papers or other course work, doing research, and doing guest lectures, among other things.

-6. The Graduate Admissions Committee and graduate director may make exceptions to any of these guidelines at their discretion (except for official Graduate College guidelines, which rarely allow for exceptions).
+6. The Graduate Steering Committee and graduate director may make exceptions to any of these guidelines at their discretion (except for official Graduate College guidelines, which rarely allow for exceptions).

 7. Per Graduate College policies: GIAs must have a minimum of 3.0 and be enrolled in 9 hours of coursework each fall and spring.
 GIAs cannot be hired if they have a conditional acceptance; students must be unconditionally accepted in order to work as a GIA.